-CommTank was awarded the bid to replace the underground storage tank (UST) at the H. Olive Day School in the Town of Norfolk, Massachusetts.
-The existing underground storage tank, a Highland Titan model (polymer coated steel) which used cathodic protection to prevent corrosion, would be upgraded to a Xerxes fiberglass double-wall UST with interstitial space for monitoring leaks.
+The scope of work was to upgrade the existing underground storage tank, a Highland Titan model (polymer coated steel) which used cathodic protection to prevent corrosion, to a Xerxes fiberglass double-wall UST with interstitial space for monitoring leaks.

-On August 11th 2016 the temporary tank was installed on the outside wall of the boiler room and supply return lines were run inside to the boiler and emergency generator.
+The temporary tank was installed on the outside wall of the boiler room and supply return lines were run inside to the boiler and emergency generator.
 Approximately 900-gallons of fuel were transferred from the UST to the temporary tank and the system was tested.
-Two concrete barriers were installed to protect the tank from car traffic.
+Our team installed two concrete barriers protect the tank from vehicular traffic.

-The UST removal started on August 17th 2016.
+The UST removal process began the following day.
 CommTank crews cut the concrete/asphalt and excavated the UST and piping that connected to the boiler room.
 The UST was opened, cleaned and removed from the ground by crane.
 The supply/return piping was drained and removed.
 After soil testing and approval from the Fire Department, the tank grave and pipe trench was backfilled and compacted.

-The new fiberglass underground tank was delivered by Xerxes on November 16th, installed by CommTank on the 17th, backfilled on the 18th and sump piping connections were completed on the 22nd.
-On December 2th the cement tank pad was poured.
+The new fiberglass underground tank was delivered by Xerxes on one day; installed by CommTank on the second day; and backfilled on the following day.
+Sump piping connections were completed within the next week.
+Soon thereafter the concrete tank pad was poured.
 Franklin APT product piping was installed inside XP pipe ducting to provide double-wall protection for the fuel connections between the UST and boiler room.
 An APT transition sleeve is used to convert the nylon underground product pipe to steel pipe inside the building.
-This work was completed while school was in session and did not interrupt school activities.
+This construction work was completed while school was in session and did not interrupt school activities.